 Well, here we are in the final few frenzied days before Christmas.
-If hope all of you are super organized and have everything finished and are just sitting back relaxing until next Thursday.
+If hope all of you are super organized and have everything finished and are just sitting back relaxing until the big day.
 However, if you’re anything like me, you’re still running around trying to finish about a million last minute details.
 Shopping, cooking, wrapping gifts.
 I just keep humming “It’s the most wonderful time of the year” as a reminder to myself.
 The humming isn’t really working.

 This Bacon and Pecan Topped Toffee is perfection in every way.
 It has a foundation layer of buttery, sugary, rich toffee topped with a layer of semi-sweet chocolate, topped with toasted pecans and…wait for it…bacon!
 Then the whole thing is drizzled with white chocolate just for good measure.